Tokyo Auto Salon

-The Tokyo Auto Salon started in 1983.
+The Tokyo Auto Salon started in 1983 with the name Tokyo Exciting Auto Show.
+Starting in 1987, the name of the Tokyo Exciting Auto Show changed to Tokyo Auto Saloon.
 The exhibition takes place every year in January.
 On the opening Friday, entry to the exhibition is permitted from 9 am to 7 pm.
 On Saturday, the show is open to the public from 9 am to 7 pm, and on Sunday from 9 am to 6 pm.
 The main organizer for the Tokyo Auto Salon is the Tokyo Auto Salon Association (TASA).
 The main promoter of the Tokyo Auto Salon is Tokyo Auto Salon Committee.
 The affiliate co-promoter is NAPAC.
 The Chiba Prefecture government, Chiba City government, Avex Entertainment Inc., San-Eisyobo Publishing Co., Ltd., Idea Inc., and the Option-Land Global Communications Association are all affiliate sponsors and supporting organizations.